-The blog How Difficult Is the Everest Base Camp Trek is focusing the information about Everest Base Camp Trek physical condition, Everest Base Camp Trek Length, Everest Base Camp Trek altitude sickness and other related information about Everest Base Camp Trek.
+The blog How Difficult Is the Everest Base Camp Trek focuses on Everest Base Camp Trek's physical condition, Everest Base Camp Trek Length, Everest Base Camp Trek altitude sickness, and other related information about Everest Base Camp Trek.

 How Difficult Is The Everest Base Camp Trek - Treks in Nepal

 How Difficult is The Everest Base Camp Trek - EBC Trek Guide:

 With over 35,000 tourists a year, the EBC (Everest Base Camp) Trek is undoubtedly one of the most recognized Trekking Package in Nepal.
 The name itself invokes dreams of towering peaks & sky-high altitudes, but just how difficult is the EBC Trek for the typical hiker/trekker?

 A small number of people will stand on top of the globe's highest mountain; however, it'll be a hike to the Everest Base Camp for many.
 With no road, the mere way to witness the fantastic mountain is by hiking through the Khumbu Valley from Lukla Airport.
 The EBC Trek generally needs precisely two weeks.
 This time duration can be usually be offset to a new trekker/hiker.
 Don't fright, though, and the trek is very doable!

 First of all, it must be kept in mind that the EBC (Everest Base Camp) Treks needs no climbing proficiency & there're surely no technical climbing sections to the base camp.
 Therefore, with strong willpower & a basic fitness level, you can accomplish the trek.
 We've witnessed young and old, underweight and overweight accomplished the trek – with a big smile on their face.